 The complaint is reviewed by the appropriate department head and a written response sent to the complainant.
-Copies of both the complaint and the response are forwarded to the Library Director.
-If the response is not satisfactory, the complainant may appeal to the Library Director, who will bring the complaint to the library board for a final decision.
+Copies of both the complaint and the response are forwarded to the Library's CEO.
+If the response is not satisfactory, the complainant may appeal to the Library's CEO, who will bring the complaint to the library board for a final decision.

 Within the constraints of budget and facility space, the library endeavours to maintain a current collection chosen from reputable and qualified reviews as well as one which reflects the unique interests and demands of each community served.
 Materials are selected to enrich human understanding and to provide a means by which citizens may educate themselves on issues in the world around them.
 Recognizing that library users have different tastes, interests, education levels, literacy competence, and other limitations, the library attempts to provide various print, non-print, and electronic formats.
 The library provides new materials, selected works of literary value, and works of local interest.
 A sufficient and timely supply of high demand titles depends in large part on shelving space and budget allocation.
 Users are actively encouraged to suggest purchases and to take advantage of the well developed interlibrary loan system when materials are not part of the local library collection.

 This collection offers many genre fiction categories.
 Preference will be given to fiction that contributes to the balance of the collection with regard to the diverse interests of the public.
 Popular titles are duplicated as necessary when funding allows.